amikos-tech/chroma-cookbook/docs/core/collections.md

 !!! tip "Official Docs"

-    For more information on the `list_collections` method, see the [official ChromaDB documentation](https://docs.trychroma.com/reference/Client#list_collections).
+    For more information on the `list_collections` method, see the [official ChromaDB documentation](https://docs.trychroma.com/reference/python/client#listcollections).

+!!! note "Breaking Change in 0.6.0"

+    In ChromaDB 0.6.0, the `list_collections` method was updated to return a list of collection names (`Sequence[CollectionName]` where `CollectionName` is a string) instead of collection objects.

 Parameters: